 When it comes to toothbrushes, you can choose between an electric or a manual brush.
 Electric toothbrushes, though more costly, tend to do a better job of getting rid of plaque.
 They are also easier to use and, as mentioned above, many of them come with a timer.
 Nevertheless, a manual toothbrush can work just as well as long as you have the right brushing technique.
 To decide which is right for you, just take the advice of your dentist.

 Need More Pointers?
 Visit Your Edmonton Dentist Today

 You can't be positive about how effective your brushing habits are unless you visit an Edmonton dental clinic for a check-up.
 Your dentist can tell you if what you're doing is working to keep your teeth and gums healthy and clean, and provide you with some pointers if it looks like you have some trouble spots.

-If it's time for your regular cleaning and check-up, you can schedule an appointment at one of the Azarko Dental Group clinics today.
+If it's time for your regular cleaning and check-up, you can schedule an appointment at the Azarko Dental Group clinic today.